 Venture capital investment in future areas of growth or adjacencies of the current business

-India’s food delivery sector has witnessed considerable consolidation over the past few years as several competitors such as UberEats, Foodpanda, Tinyowl and Scootsy have either been acquired or have shut their businesses.
-Swiggy remains a well-funded competitor with total fund-raise of c.
-USD 3 bn till date.
-This is comparable to Zomato’s post-IPO cash balance of c.
-USD 1.9 bn.
+India’s food delivery sector has witnessed considerable consolidation over the past few years as several competitors such as UberEats, Foodpanda, Tinyowl, and Scootsy have either been acquired or have shut their businesses.
+Swiggy remains a well-funded competitor with a total fund-raise of c.
+USD 5 bn till date.
+This is higher than Zomato’s fundraise of ~USD 2 bn.

 Wow, that’s an attractive growth rate.
 Should we invest?

 As Prof. Ashwath Damodaran says in his analysis of – Corporate Life Cycle, there are six stages of a company:

 Stage 1 – Start-up: Have an idea for a business that meets an unmet need in the market

 Stage 2 – Young Growth: Create a business model that converts ideas into potential revenues & earnings

 Stage 3 - High Growth: Build the business, converting potential into revenues.

 Stage 4 – Mature Growth: Grow your business, shifting from losses to profits